RahFael/hassio-installer/README.md

 - **SSH server** add-on (from **Official add-ons**) does not work
   - ***Fix:** use community SSH add-on instead*
+  - Or use the same mechanism you used initially to ssh in to execute the script.
+No need for addons in this case.

 - Port conflict when using SSH add-on
   - ***Fix:** change the port in the SSH add-on options*

 ## Changelog & Releases

+### March 2021
+I'm hacking this together so it simply works.
+Readme has minor edits.
+No proper changelog for me :)

 This project keeps a [change log][changelog].
 The format of the log is based on [Keep a Changelog][keep-a-changelog].